sean-liang/stardict/README.md

 ## Contribution

 * I've done test on 233 chinese-english dictionaries that I can find from internet, and it works like a charm.
 If you find it's not compatible with your dictionary.
-Please create a new issue and attach the dictionary files or url to the dictionary.
+Please create a new issue and attach the dictionary files or the url to the dictionary.
 * This project just implements a subset of the StarDict features.
 For other features like `Resource Storage`, `Tree Dictionary` are not supported.
 That's because I can't find any dictionary that supports those features.
 So it will be great if you can provide such kind of dictionaries.
 * You are also welcomed to create pull requests to help fix issues, add new features and new converters.